SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Return a value: no result.**

 ## initAudio
 The method audio record/playback module.
+It's recommended to call this method before calling to join method.

 **Gets a parameters list:** without parameters.